-This prime rib recipe will work no matter what size roast you're using and a great rule of thumb is each rib will feed two guests.
+This prime rib recipe will work no matter what size roast you're cooking.
+A great rule of thumb to follow is that each rib will feed two guests.

-- 2 to 3 teaspoons kosher salt (or other larger grain, flake-style salt, about 1/2 tsp. per rib of beef)
+- 2–3 teaspoons kosher salt (or other larger grain, flake-style sal)

 - 2 tablespoons all-purpose flour